Course Catalog

 LGST 185

-Legal Studies Internship/Field Seminar: Experiences in Law, Policy, and Society
+Internship/Field Seminar: Experiences in Law, Politics, and Policy

 Upper Division